An International Publications House

 Reference

 2. Union, A. (2018).
-Protocol to the treaty establishing the African economic community relating to free movement of persons, right of residence and right of establishment.
-African Union.
+Protocol to the treaty establishing the African economic community relating to free movement of persons, Right of Residence and Rights of Establishment.
+African Union, 29 January 2018.

 3. Chime, I. P., Nwosu, E., Onyeabor, E., Ajibo, C. C., Richards, N. U., Nwodo, F. A., & Nwafor, N. A. (2024).
 The AU Free Movement Protocol: Challenges in Its Implementation.
 Journal of African Law68(1), 3-17.AU